and as this moment is forever

 At his father’s wedding ceremony a few days later, John resists the urge to look at his ring, and he doesn’t allow himself to think of Sherlock the entire day.
 And if he catches the briefest glimpse of a tall person in a nice suit with curly black hair staring at him from amongst the sea of guests, he doesn’t look over to make sure it’s who he thinks it is.

-He’s fifteen and he knows how easy it is to get an erection from just the slightest provocation.
+He’s fifteen and he knows how easy it is to get turned on from just the slightest provocation.
 The last thing he needs is to dwell on his own personal embodiment of said provocation.
 So he resists the urge to think of his husband.

-And he definitely does not think about the hour he spent kissing Sherlock at night in a moonlit park, and how hard he was when he walked away.
+And he definitely does not think about the hour he spent kissing Sherlock at night in a moonlit park, and how turned on he was when he walked away.

 When Sherlock is fifteen he goes to university.